jeromegamez/ansible-macos-playbook/README.md

 - The documentation about what is done is right in the output, instead of only in the comments.
-- When a task doesn't work anymore, for example after a new macOS release, I will now immediately which one and why.
+- When a task doesn't work anymore, for example after a new macOS release, I will know immediately which one and why.
 - It helps me to improve my Ansible skills :)

 My dotfiles are managed with [yadm](https://thelocehiliosan.github.io/yadm/)